 October 25, 2017

-i believed that thought instantly. i never questioned it, not once, not for many years. it seemed logical in a completely illogical way. a simple and external fix to all the horrible feelings i was having, all the pain i was in. the correct number on the scale would solve everything.
+I believed the thought instantly.
+I never questioned the truth of it, not once, not for years.
+It seemed logical in a completely illogical way.
+There was a simple fix for the horrible feelings I had, for the pain I was in.
+The correct number on the scale would solve everything.

-bulimia destroyed large chunks of my life, cost a fortune, left me with permanent physical damage (especially to my teeth), gutted any remnants of self-esteem, and never, not once made me happy.
+My eating disorder gutted any remnants of self-esteem, and it never, not once made me happy.

-it’s been two weeks since i last threw up. before that i went three months, then two, and have averaged about two and half months of “sober” eating since i graduated from my most recent hospitalization/in-patient treatment program in early 2015. i remind myself to feel good about these accomplishments. that it’s miles and away better than throwing up forty times a day, most days, for almost three decades.
+It’s been two weeks since I last threw up.
+Before that, I went for three months before I slipped.
+I’m averaging two and half months of “sober” eating between slips since my most recent in-patient treatment program in early March 2015.
+I have to remind myself to feel good about these numbers.
+They’re an accomplishment the eating disorder wants to discount because I’m not perfect.
+Ten weeks between episodes is, however, infinitely better than the before.
+I was throwing up forty times a day, almost every day, for nearly three decades.